Academy of Art University Automobile Museum: History

-In 2009, the museum exhibited around 30 cars from the 1930s at the 52nd Annual International Auto Show.
+In 2009, the museum exhibited 30 cars from the 1930s at the 52nd Annual International Auto Show.

-In 2013, 34 vehicles were featured at the International Auto Show presented by AutoTrader.com.
-The vehicles were chosen by the University's Industrial Design Department Director Tom Matano.
-Kevin Diamond, director of the show said: "We are proud to be able to exhibit vehicles from the museum that represent the elegance, style, craftsmanship, technology and innovative spirit of automotive designers past and present.”
+In 2013, 34 vehicles were featured at the International Auto Show, presented by Autotrader.com.
+The vehicles were chosen by AAU's Industrial Design Department Director Tom Matano.
+Kevin Diamond, director of the show said: "We are proud to be able to exhibit vehicles from the museum that represent the elegance, style, craftsmanship, technology and innovative spirit of automotive designers past and present."

-In 2016, over 30 cars from the museum's collection are expected to be displayed at the 59th annual International Auto Show at San Francisco's Moscone Center.
+In 2016, over 30 cars from the museum's collection were displayed at the 59th annual International Auto Show at San Francisco's Moscone Center.
+Hemmings Motor News’ Dan Stoner described the museum as having "one of the largest collections of antique cars on the West Coast."

-In 2018, Academy of Art University auctioned off 50 cars at Mecum Las Vegas, which was expected to help the organization build a museum to house their collection, as well as trim it down by selling the duplicates and ones that already have other versions of the same model.
-Early in 2018, Robert Fisher was announced as the new chief executive officer of Academy of Art University Automobile Museum.
+In 2018, Academy of Art University auctioned off 50 cars at Mecum Las Vegas for $3.7 million.
+Early in 2018, Robert Fisher was announced as the new CEO of the Academy of Art University Automobile Museum.

+In May 2019, four cars were sold for $467,500; and 15 more cars were sold in August 2019 for $1.69 million.

+Collection

+The Automobile Museum features 170 vintage vehicles.
+Notable classic cars include: Duesenberg Model J (1930), Cord L29 Convertible Coupe (1931), Alfa-Romeo 6C 2500 SS Berlinetta Aerodinamica (1939), Tucker 48 (1948), Chrysler Town & Country Convertible Coupe (1948), and Mercedes-Benz 300SL "Gullwing" Coupe (1955).

+The museum's Tucker 48 is production car #1003.
+The car was purchased at auction for $2,035,000 from the previous owner, George Lucas.
+The car has also been exhibited at the San Francisco International Auto Show, among other car shows.

+The Mercedes-Benz 300SL was previously owned by Jenny Craig, and has both fitted luggage and strawberry metallic paint.
+Only 10 Rolls-Royce Phantom 1 Rivieras (1929) were ever made, the museum's car being one of them.